 After soaking in the steam from hot springs I visited the Shiva temple behind it.
 As of today, it is a simple Shiva Temple that I assume has been built not too many years ago.

-As I walked back to the car, mystery of hot springs, the heat of Garam Kothi and the roar of River Parvati below the bridge walked back with me.
+As I walked back to the car, the mystery of hot springs, the heat of Garam Kothi and the roar of River Parvati below the bridge walked back with me.

 Recommend you to read more about Places to visit in Himachal Pradesh on my Travel Blog.